varunkumardev/amitmerchant1990.github.io/_posts/2019-6-10-invokable-classes-php.md

 ## How to create an Invokable class

 An invokable class can be created by implementing a `__invoke` magic method into it.
-Below is a simple example of an invocable class.
+Below is a simple example of an invokable class.

 ```php
 function sparkles(Callable $func) {